BezBartek/django-db-views/README.md

             db_table = 'virtual_card_balance'

 ### How view migrations work?
-   - It's using Django code, migrate looks like regular migration.
+   - It's using Django code, view-migrations looks like regular migrations.
-   - It's relies on db_table names.
+   - It's relies on `db_table` names.
-   - **makeviewmigrations**  command find previous migration for table.
+   - `makeviewmigrations` command finds previous migration for view.
       - if there is no such migration, than script create new migration
+      - if previous migration exists but no change in `view_definition` is detected nothing is done
-      - if previous migration exist, than script will use previous view_definition for backward operation, and create new migration.
+      - if previous migration exists, then script will use previous `view_definition` for backward operation, and creates new migration.

-Tested which live project based on Django 1.11.5
+Tested with live project based on Django 1.11.5